galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-case_monocle3-trajectories/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
 > > Indeed, that's what we see in our graph!
-But look closer, there is something more!
-Additionally, we also discovered that the vast majority of DP-M1 is only wildtype cells!
+But look closer, there is something more...Additionally, we also discovered that the vast majority of DP-M1 is only wildtype cells.
 That's interesting, isn't it?
 > >
 > {: .solution}
 {: .question}

 > ### {% icon question %} Question - Batch effect
-> Again, can we confirm the previous findings that DP-L looks to be mainly comprised of N705?
+> Can we confirm the previous findings that DP-L looks to be mainly comprised of N705?
 > ![batch](../../images/scrna-casestudy-monocle/batch_1.png "Checking for batch effect")
 >
 > > ### {% icon solution %} Solution
 > >
 > > Both DP-L and DP-M1 seem to consist mostly of N705 and N706.
-There might be indeed a bit of batch effect, so you could consider using batch correction on this dataset (you can easily do it in R, using monocle3 library!).
-However, if look on the other clusters, where there is batch mixing, we can still assess this biologically even without batch correction.
-Additionally, we will also look at the confounding effect of sex.
+There might be indeed a bit of batch effect, so you could consider using batch correction on this dataset.
+In the absence of batch correction, we will focus on those clusters where there is batch mixing for biological interpretation.
+Finally, we will look at the confounding effect of sex.
 > > ![sex](../../images/scrna-casestudy-monocle/sex_1.png "Sex distribution across the sample")
-> >  Look at this - there are also no female cells in DP-L and DP-M1.
-The one female sample was one of the mere three knockout samples - seems to be distributed in the same areas as the knockout samples at large, so luckily, this doesn’t seem to be a confounding factor and we can still learn from our data.
+> >  There are also no female cells in DP-L and DP-M1.
+The one female sample - which is one of the mere three knockout samples - seems to be distributed in the same areas as the knockout samples at large.
+Luckily, this doesn’t seem to be a confounding factor and we can still learn from our data.
 > >
 > {: .solution}
 {: .question}

 ## Clustering

 Don't get confused - we haven't clustered our cells yet, for now we have only plotted them based on cell type annotation.
-Now it's time for creating clusters, which - ideally - would cover the same areas as cell types.
-It would mean that clustering in Scanpy during previous tutorial to assign the cell types is consistent with Monocle clustering.
+Now it's time to create clusters, which - in an ideal world where all computation picks up the exact biological phenomenons - would yield the same areas as the clusters determined by the Scanpy algorithms.
+Is this the case here?
+Do Monocle and Scanpy identify the same clusters?
 >
-Before inferring the trajectory, we have to group cells into clusters.
 Monocle uses a technique called [community detection](https://doi.org/10.1038/s41598-019-41695-z) to group cells.
 This approach was introduced by [Levine et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4508757/) as part of the phenoGraph algorithm.
 >
 Monocle also divides the cells into larger, more well separated groups called partitions, using a statistical test from [Alex Wolf et al](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1663-x), introduced as part of their [PAGA](https://github.com/theislab/paga) algorithm.

 > ### {% icon details %} Details: Clusters vs partitions
 >
 > Clusters are particularly useful while trying to assign cells to a certain type, because they are based on the similarity in gene expression.
-While inferring the trajectory, we will be analysing the relationships between clusters.
+The relationships between different clusters are analysed to identify possible trajectories.
 >
-> Partitions are larger groups of cells, usually containing several clusters.
+> Partitions, meanwhile, are larger groups of cells that usually contain several clusters.
 Trajectory inference is performed only within one partition, so it is essential that all the cells that we want to analyse in pseudotime belong to the same partition.
 >
 {: .details}